-For the 2021-2029 Housing Element cycle, the California Department of Housing and Community Development (HCD) projected a need for 1,341,827 new housing units in the a-six-county Southern California region (encompassing the counties of Los Angeles, Orange, Riverside, San Bernardino, Ventura, and Imperial).
-SCAG developed a RHNA that determines each jurisdiction's share of the forecasted growth based on several factors, including recent growth trends, income distribution, access to high-quality transportation corridors and capacity for future growth.
+For the 2021-2029 Housing Element cycle, the California Department of Housing and Community Development (HCD) projected a need for 1,341,827 new housing units in a six-county Southern California region (encompassing the counties of Los Angeles, Orange, Riverside, San Bernardino, Ventura, and Imperial).
+SCAG developed a RHNA that determines each jurisdiction's share of the forecasted growth based on several factors, including recent growth trends, income distribution, and capacity for future growth.
 The allocation for Orange County is 183,861 new units.
 Of Orange County's 183,861 units, 1,985 were allocated to Laguna Hills.
 Laguna Hills' share of the regional housing need for the 2021-2029 period is allocated by SCAG.

-As shown in Table H-45, the RHNA is divided into four income groups established by HCD.
+As shown in Table H-45, the RHNA is divided into income groups established by HCD.
 Pursuant to state housing element law, a jurisdiction must demonstrate in its housing element that it has adequate residential sites at appropriate densities and development standards to accommodate its RHNA.
-See Program H-21.
-Facilitating Housing on Identified Sites.

-Regional Housin Table H-45 g Needs Alloc ation, 2021-2029
+Table H-45 Regional Housing Needs Allocation, 2021-2029

 Income Level Allocation Percentage of Total

 Very Low-Income 568 29%

 Low-Income 353 18%

 Moderate-Income 354 18%

 Above Moderate-Income 710 36%

 Total 1,985 100%

 Sources: SCAG 2021-2029 Regional Housing Needs Plan, July 2021